How Do I Choose The Best Luxury London Wedding Photographer?

 Step 1: The best luxury London photographer will provide you with a stunning wedding album.

 It’s no good just turning up on your wedding day and taking beautiful pictures, if those wonderful memories remain on a usb stick or on an online gallery.
 Of course, top quality customer service, and stunning images of your day is a must, but a true luxury wedding photographer should be able to provide you with a high quality album, printed on top grade paper that is going to encapsulate your day, and last a lifetime.
 Your photographer will also be able to create duplicate albums for family and friend that are ideal as a thank you gift, and you should be involved in the design process to ensure that your album is as you’d wish.
-Looking at a photographer’s sample albums form previous weddings is also a great way to get a more complete picture of the way they cover a wedding, and the pictures you can expect.
+Looking at a photographer’s sample albums from previous weddings is also a great way to get a more complete picture of the way they cover a wedding, and the pictures you can expect.
 It’s also a great way to pick up a few bits of inspiration for your day!
-To see more of my lovely wedding albums, do please visit my dedicated ALBUMS page of my website.

 Step 2: Don’t rely on a venue’s recommended photographers list.